jludwig75/esp8266_weather_station/README.md

 while running.
 If RTC is used, the Time library by Michael Margolis keeps the time.

-The following hardware is used:
+The following hardware components are used:

 Remote:
 - ESP8266 (ESP-12E)